nuxeo-sandbox/presales-vmdemo/README.md

 # Content

-## AMI-builder
+## IMAGE-builder
-A [packer.io](https://www.packer.io/) template to automate the creation of AMI images with all the required OS packages pre-installed.
-See the [README](AMI-builder/README.md) to get more details about how to use it.
+A [packer.io](https://www.packer.io/) template to automate the creation of cloud images with all the required OS packages pre-installed.
+See the [README](IMAGE-builder/README.md) to get more details about how to use it.

 ## AWS-CF-templates
 Contains a [template](AWS-CF-templates/Nuxeo.template) to provision a Nuxeo demo stack, and a [template](AWS-CF-templates/NEV.template) to provision an NEV stack.
 These templates use the AMI mentioned above.